tobiasGuta/js-finder-burp-extentions/README.md

 Priority: MEDIUM (highlighted teal)

+# Test_BurpJSLinkFinder_for_Community.py

+This version contains the regex from https://github.com/ResidualLaugh/FindSomething/blob/master/background.js

 # Support
 If my tool helped you land a bug bounty, consider buying me a coffee ☕️ as a small thank-you!
 Everything I build is free, but a little support helps me keep improving and creating more cool stuff ❤️
 ---

 <div align="center">
   <h3>☕ Support My Journey</h3>